-Quick easy cooking is the way to go.
-This simple spinach frittata with mint and feta makes the perfect brunch or lunch with salad on the side or add something more substantial for supper.
+This simple spinach frittata with feta and mint is super easy to make and oh so tasty with all the flavours of classic Greek spanakopita (spinach pies) but without the calories!
+It makes the perfect brunch or lunch with salad on the side or add something more substantial for supper.

 But by replacing the filo pastry with the eggs and forming the spinach, mint and garlic into a frittata is a cunning way to cut those carbs without losing the fabulous flavours of Greece.